 Celery Seed Oil: How Do You Use It?

-• Mosquito repellent: Mixing a few drops of celery seed oil to your body lotion can help you stop mosquitoes from biting you.
+• Mosquito repellent: Mixing a few drops of celery seed oil to your body lotion can help stop mosquitoes from biting you.
 This will give you a more natural option for repelling insects.11

 • Anti-inflammatory: Celery seed oil can be applied topically to inflamed areas to alleviate swelling.
 However, make sure that you test your tolerance for this oil before using it.
 I recommend applying it to a small spot on your skin to make sure that you wouldn't suffer from any allergic reactions.